9 Training Techniques to Help You Ride Faster

 Your training plan should have a rest week at least every 4 weeks.
 The hours of that rest week should be 50-60% of your recent average weekly hours mentioned above.

 Use these 9 training techniques to ride faster and farther and to learn more about your ability to improve.
-Best consistent with your riding and we predict you'll be very please with your performance
+Best consistent with your riding and we predict you'll be very pleased with your performance.

 Frank Overton founded FasCat in 2003 with some but not all of these training techniques.
 To talk with a FasCat Coach about adding these training techniques to your events and goal please fill our a new athlete questionnaire.

 Copyright ©2023 FasCat Coaching - all rights reserved.

 Join our *FREE* Athlete Forum to nerd out with FasCat coaches and athletes about your FTP, race data, power based training, or anything related to going fast on the bike.
 For access to all of our training plans, subscribe to our Optimize Training Platform.